Student Spotlight: Erna Gevondyan

 Gevondyan completed summer research on nuclear fuel materials at Argonne in 2013 and presented her results at a research seminar at Argonne.
 The results were drafted into a scientific paper nominated as an outstanding example of student writing for the COD student writing magazine, ESSAI.
 In addition, based on her excellent performance during the summer, she was hired as a coop student for the 2013 fall term at Argonne and was re-hired for fall 2014.

 After earning her bachelor's degree, Gevondyan would like to continue with her studies and eventually receive a Ph.D. in computer science.

 “My goal is to research and create ways to develop software which can improve people’s experiences with computers, and perhaps share my knowledge and experience with future generations,” she said.
 “I want to make something that will have an impact on how we perceive solving problems in our daily lives.

-"COD’s been really amazing to me.
-It’s been helpful in every way, starting with little things, like letting me print my paper for free because I had forgotten my wallet and the paper was due in 10 minutes, all the way to huge things like giving me amazing friends, hiring me as a student worker, and opening up new professional and academic connections.
+“COD was really amazing to me.
+It was helpful in every way, starting with little things, like letting me print my paper for free because I had forgotten my wallet and the paper was due in 10 minutes, all the way to huge things like giving me amazing friends, hiring me as a student worker, and opening up new professional and academic connections.

-"In particular, I’d like to thank some of the professors and the staff who have helped me along the way, like Dr. Tom Carter, Rae Maslana and Anthony Lenard, who have sent recommendations to Argonne on my behalf and been supportive in many other ways.
-Also my former professors who welcome me in their office for various questions, or just to say hello, like Julia diLiberti, Mary Newberg, Gerry Krusinski, Beatrice Jaynes, Caroline Soo and Jim Bradley."
+“In particular, I’d like to thank some of the professors and the staff who have helped me along the way, like Dr. Tom Carter, Rae Maslana and Anthony Lenard, who sent recommendations to Argonne on my behalf and have been supportive in many other ways.
+Also, I’m thankful to my former professors who welcomed me in their office for various questions or just to say hello, like Julia diLiberti, Mary Newberg, Gerry Krusinski, Beatrice Jaynes, Caroline Soo and Jim Bradley.”

 2014 College of DuPage